agausmann/smm2-stats/README.md

 compared to my odds.
 It's easy to overlook/overestimate the odds of actually winning, bet too much and have too little left when you lose.

 I stopped using this program after a few months.
 I had little success overall, and didn't really enjoy betting using it.
 When I stopped looking at the numbers and I started having a lot more fun again when I was betting on instinct.

 Despite that, it was (and still is) a fun experiment on the development side.
-I still occasionally extend and improve it, and it still provides useful information, though I only use it _after_ placing bets.
+I still occasionally extend and improve it, and it still provides useful information, though currently I only use it _after_ placing bets.

 ## Future work